+Adapted from Headway UK Resource Review: March 2024

+Bank Policy - September 2018

+Reviewed and updated - March 2022

-Adapted from Headway UK Resource Bank Policy - September 2018 Review: September 2020 Bank Policy - September 2016 b. ensure, insofar that is reasonable and practicable, that all volunteers under their control perform their duties and behave in such a way as to cause no injury to themselves or another person or damage to property or equipment.
+b. ensure, insofar that is reasonable and practicable, that all volunteers under their control perform their duties and behave in such a way as to cause no injury to themselves or another person or damage to property or equipment.